Dependency Management with Pip, Python’s Package Manager

 A wheel is an archived Python project consisting of one or more packages and their dependencies.
 Pip is able to install packages configured with their dependencies, because most authors package their code as wheels by default before submitting to PyPI.

-It is not necessary to provide the full wheel name when installing a package from PyPI.
-The package name is all that is required:
+It is not necessary to provide the full wheel name.
+The package name is all that is required to run pip when installing a package from PyPI:

 $ pip install <packagename>